pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ## Prerequisites

-* **A VPS with minimum 4GB Total OS RAM minimum (more is recommended), enough storage to run the masternode (Minimum 20GB, Recommended 60GB+), and a Public IP assigned at the network interface**
+* **A VPS with minimum 4GB Total OS RAM minimum (more is recommended), enough storage to run the masternode (Minimum 20GB, Recommended 60GB+), and a static public IP address directly assigned to an interface.
+NAT (address translation) is not supported.**
- - The official requirements are: 4GB RAM, 20GB space, 3TB transfer, public IPv4 IP.
+ - The official MINIMUM requirements are: 4GB RAM, 20GB space, 3TB transfer, public IPv4 IP.
 Once you order your VPS, you will receive its root credentials.
 The easiest path forward is to only use this VPS for your Pirl Masternode and give Poseidon your root credentials so it can manage and update your VPS.
 * **A Poseidon account on [https://poseidon.pirl.io](https://poseidon.pirl.io)**
  - Navigate over to https://poseidon.pirl.io and register for an account.
 Keep in mind that you will be logging in with your username and not email.
 * **Nautilus wallet**
  - Nautilus is the official desktop wallet for Pirl.
 You will need it in order to add and execute “Register Node” from the smart contract needed to run the Pirl masternode.
-You can use the desktop wallet to create your Pirl wallet or you can use the web wallet at: https://wallet.pirl.io/.
+You can use the desktop wallet to create your Pirl wallet [Downloads Nautilus]({{< ref "/Downloads" >}}) or you can use the web wallet at: https://wallet.pirl.io/.
  - Whichever method you choose to create your wallet, always make sure you save your UTC file,
  - the password needed to decrypt the UTC file as well as your private key.
  - You can use your Nautilus created UTC file and password to extract your private key.
  - You can use your private key instead of the UTC file + Password to access your wallet and withdraw your funds in case of an emergency.
-* **10,001 Pirl available in your wallet for Content Masternode**
+* **10,001 Pirl available in your wallet for Premium MN**
  - There’s no getting around it, you will need to somehow get ten thousand PIRL into a wallet.
+ - And 1 or 0,5 for gas to interact with the contract.
  - You can mine Pirl by using one of the official pools available here: https://pirl.io/en/pools/.
  - You can also buy Pirl on one of the Pirl exchanges.
 I recommend https://www.cryptopia.co.nz/ as a safe and reliable exchange.
- - There is also the “OTC” (over the counter)

 ## Poseidon Wallet Identity Verification

 The first step in the masternode setup process is to send a transaction from your Nautilus wallet (you can also use the web wallet here if needed) to your Poseidon wallet located here: https://poseidon.pirl.io/dashboard/accounting/wallet/.
 This is just like sending Pirl to any other wallet, except in this case it’s your unique Poseidon wallet.
 What this does is it proves to Poseidon that you control your Nautilus wallet.
+Do not send anymore then 1 or .5 pirl to this address for verfication, this is not the address you will send the 10k pirls to. that comes later.

 Navigate over to https://poseidon.pirl.io/ and paste your Nautilus wallet address at the top.
 This will show all transactions in and out of your Nautilus wallet.
 The latest outgoing transaction will show that it’s going into the address of your Poseidon wallet.
 To the very left of the page, the txid (i.e. transaction hash) will be displayed.
+Or In the nautilus wallet you click once on the sent transaction and you see this Tx-id:
 Take and safe this txid and copy it because you’ll need it later.

 **VERY IMPORTANT: There are 2 hashes for every transaction.